 Prada has since responded to the complaint, seeking to have the case removed to a federal court in Florida, and then transferred due to an existing arbitration in Milan, which was instated by Prada.
 According to Law360, Judge Cecilia M. Altonaga "slapped down fashion house Prada’s bid to quickly move to arbitration in Milan a $1.2 million lawsuit brought by a goods shipper over a purchase agreement for alligator eggs and hatchlings, ordering Prada to respond to the suit’s allegations."

-A spokesman for Prada has since provided a statement saying, “Some time ago Prada filed a legal action against Capo-USA before an arbitration court established with the National and International Arbitration Court of Milan, in order to obtain payment of about $1 million due to serious breaches committed by Capo-USA in relation to a contract for sales and services involving alligator breeding.
+The case comes after Prada initiated arbitration proceedings involving Caporicci in Milan in connection with a separate but related deal gone wrong.
+A spokesman for Prada told TFL, “Some time ago Prada filed a legal action against Capo-USA before an arbitration court established with the National and International Arbitration Court of Milan, in order to obtain payment of about $1 million due to serious breaches committed by Capo-USA in relation to a contract for sales and services involving alligator breeding.
 Capo-USA then filed a lawsuit in Florida, in which the main defendants are not Prada and are not connected to it.”